 I put the book away.
 For like a year.
 I didn’t read any more of it!
 Since then, I’ve read more of that great book and it hasn’t disappointed in terms of delivering insights and perspectives that are helpful in staying true to my default state and keeping the garbage out.

-This short book by Anna Quindlen helps us remember that life happens in the small moments, and that sometimes in our dogged pursuit of larger goals and indicators of success, we miss the important stuff!
-In easy prose, this book helps us remember what really matters...
+In A Short Guide to A Happy Life, author Anna Quindlen helps us remember that life happens in the small moments, and that sometimes in our dogged pursuit of larger goals and indicators of success, we miss the important stuff!
+In easy prose, this short book helps us...

 In college, I had the good fortune to be able to see Maya Angelou speak.
 I will be honest - I had no idea who she was when it happened - but I did end up eventually buying a copy of her book titled, “Wouldn’t Take Nothing for My Journey Now.”
 I think I bought the...